Unitech/pm2/README.md

 ### Tech notes

-pm2 is perfect when you need to spread your stateless Node.js code accross all CPUs available on a server, to keep all processes alive forever and to 0s reload them.
+pm2 is perfect when you need to spread your stateless Node.js code across all CPUs available on a server, to keep all processes alive forever and to 0s reload them.

 ### Main features